 Whether a dance routine really defines a person’s persona, Kilmer says, “is a very interesting question, and not one I’ve ever seen determined.”

 “It will come down to the facts,” he adds.
 “Can he put people on the stand who will say the public associates him with these moves and nobody else.
 If they can make that case, then they would have a shot.”

-There have been an increasing number of cases, from athletes, entertainers and other artists concerned about the use of their looks and their persona in video game platforms, says IP lawyer Mark Sommers.
+There have been an increasing number of cases, from athletes, entertainers and other artists concerned about the use of their looks and their persona in video game platforms, says Sommers.
 The law is playing catch-up with technology.
-“The quality of video games has become so real,” Sommers says, “that they’re able to offer products that drill down to these particular elements and depictions that previous technology did not allow.”
+“The quality of video games has become so real,” he says, “that they’re able to offer products that drill down to these particular elements and depictions that previous technology did not allow.”

-Also, social media has trained us to digest information so much more quickly than before, which leads Sommers to believe we’ll be seeing more cases like 2 Milly’s.
+Also, social media has trained us to digest information so much more quickly than before, which leads Sommers to believe we’ll be seeing more such cases.

-This case touches on more than potential damages or royalties for 2 Milly.
+This case touches on more than potential damages or royalties.
 It goes to how our brains process meaning.
 What is the smallest bit of information that tags a person?
 What fragment of our motor vocabulary — a walk, a hair flip — equals identity?
 What sliver of movement, what gesture of the hand, or even, what gesture plus time and circumstance?